districtr/districtr/docs/12team/contributions.md

 Max's last commit to the `latest` branch occured on Tue., Sept.
 3, 2019.
-In preparation for this, he performed a repo clean up submitted as pull #68.
+In preparation for this, he performed a repo clean up submitted as [pull #68].
 In his own commit note, Max describes the changes...
 ```
 * Clean up repo.
 Use consistent file-naming conventions.